alanktwong/hybris_junit/README.md

 * You can run unit tests on just MyCustomServiceImplTest and MyCustomFacadeImplTest, by invoking `hybris/bin/platform/junit.rb -p 0,2`.
 * You can run unit tests on just mycustomcore by invoking `hybris/bin/platform/junit.rb -u 0`
 * Unfortunately, tests stored in `web/testsrc` directories need to be run separately than the ones stored in `testsrc` directory.
 Hence to run unit tests on just mycustomwebservices and  mycustomstorefront, invoke `hybris/bin/platform/junit.rb -w 0,1`
+* The command line tool accepts array indices as a comma-separated list of integers.
+It does not have the ability to deal with ranges.